StavromulaBeta/Malloc-Lusion/README.md

 ## Interpreter

-The provided interpreter for Malloc-Lusion is written in Python and uses [RobertSmithers/TeethSegmentation](https://github.com/robertsmithers/teethsegmentation).
+The provided interpreter for *Malloc-Lusion™* is written in Python and uses [RobertSmithers/TeethSegmentation](https://github.com/robertsmithers/teethsegmentation).
 A convolutional neural network to identifies the position of each tooth in the input panoramic radiograph and masks them out in turn, such that the vertical deviations can be computed using OpenCV.

 ## FAQ